Aller au contenu principal

 2023 Allsvenskan

-The 2023 Allsvenskan is the 99th season since its establishment in 1924 of Sweden's top-level football league, Allsvenskan.
-A total of 16 teams participate.
-BK Häcken are the defending champions after winning the title in the previous season.
-IF Brommapojkarna and Halmstads BK are promoted after finishing first and second in 2022 Superettan, while Varbergs BoIS staved off relegation by defeating third placed Östers IF.
+The 2023 Allsvenskan was the 99th season of Sweden's top-level football league, Allsvenskan.
+A total of 16 teams participated.
+BK Häcken were the defending champions after winning the title in the previous season.
+IF Brommapojkarna and Halmstads BK were promoted after finishing first and second in the 2022 Superettan, while Varbergs BoIS staved off relegation by defeating third placed Östers IF.

 Teams